Michel Kreek

 Michel Kreek (born 16 January 1971) is a Dutch former professional footballer who played as a defender.
-He made one international appearance for the Netherlands national team: on 22 February 1995, in a 1–0 friendly loss against Portugal.
+He also made one international appearance for the Netherlands.

 He was part of Frank de Boer's backroom staff at Inter Milan.
 He currently serves as the loan coach for Ajax, responsible for monitoring and accompanying players serving loan spells with other clubs.